Acostasaurus: Description

-The type specimen is noted for possessing several features that pertain to a sub adult individual: for example, the sagittal crest is not fully ossified, as well as possessing undeveloped palatine wings.
+The type specimen is noted for possessing several features that pertain to a subadult individual: for example, the sagittal crest is not fully ossified, as well as possessing undeveloped palatine wings.
 It is possible however that Acostasaurus, like other plesiosaurs, was paedomorphic.

 From what is preserved, the orbits are large, rounded and deeply notched dorsally.
 The sclerotic ring of the specimen is also very large, suggesting that Acostasaurus was adapted to see in deep or murky waters.

 An unusual feature of Acostasaurus is that it possesses a short mandibular symphysis, containing only 6 pairs of functional alveoli (5 and ½, considering that the symphysis terminates level with the middle of the sixth pair).
 The short, wide symphysis is one of the features which differentiates Acostasaurus from other contemporary pliosaurids such as the various brachauchenine pliosaurs from the formation.
 Other pliosaurids which possess this condition include the Jurassic taxon Simolestes, which like Acostasaururs has large orbits, as well as a short symphysis.
 Gómez-Pérez et al. note that the base of the functional alveoli in Acostasaurus are confluent with Meckel's canal as in Simolestes, and that it also possessed a heavily swollen and ornamented sagittal crest to form a parietal knob, also found in Simolestes.